• Menu

 frederic c hamilton building at denver art museum

 The Frederic C. Hamilton Building.
-Photo by Regan Vercruysse.
+Photo by Regan Vercruysse

-The large angular-titanium-paneled building is the most recognized amongst the campus.
+The large angular-titanium-paneled building is the most recognized on the campus.
 Within its three floors, it houses rotating exhibits (over 130 since 2006) and a few permanent collections, plus the museum gift shop and other community spaces.

 The Sie Welcome Center